Managing Your Case Records in Custody Note

 Exporting Notes

 Any note can be exported as a PDF from the records list.
-The exported PDF includes all tabs of the note — reference, custody, disclosure, consultation, interview, outcome, and fees — in a clean, formatted layout suitable for retaining on file or sharing with a supervisor.
+The exported PDF includes all sections of the note — case reference, custody record, disclosure, consultation, interview, outcome, and fees — in a clean, formatted layout suitable for retaining on file or sharing with a supervisor.

 The PDF export is also the format used when producing a copy for counsel, for an LAA billing audit, or for any other professional purpose where a paper or digital copy is required.